 Don’t the state’s “leaver codes” tell us where students are?

 The Texas Education Agency’s “leaver” coding system had the potential of providing much-improved state reports on the number of students either graduating from or leaving school before obtaining a high school diploma.
 “Leavers” are students who leave school for certain reasons, and the codes place those reasons into categories.
 Some categories of students who leave school are not counted as dropouts.
-IDRA and others have repeatedly raised concerns about the potential for misuse of those leaver codes to mask and under-state dropout rates proved to be well-founded.
+IDRA and others have repeatedly raised concerns about the potential for misuse of those leaver codes to mask and understate dropout rates proved to be well-founded.
 Among those concerns are the lack of verification and a disturbing increase in the number of high school leavers reported as “home-schooled.”

 How does IDRA calculate attrition?

 IDRA calculates attrition by: (1) dividing the high school enrollment in the end year by the high school enrollment in the base year; (2) multiplying the results from Calculation 1 by the ninth grade enrollment in the base year; (3) subtracting the results from Calculation 2 from the 12th grade enrollment in the end year; and (4) dividing the results of Calculation 3 by the result of Calculation 2.
 The attrition rate results (percentages) were rounded to the nearest whole number.
+In response to the barrier posed by data masking procedures to accurately assessing attrition rates for the 2020-21 base year, IDRA applied an imputation method to recover masked records and effectively calculate attrition rates for each county.

 Does IDRA provide attrition rates for individual districts or schools?